pellcorp/creality/firmware/readme.md

 # Custom Firmware

-I have been working on a script to create custom firmware, with the idea of potentially providing firmware for the k1 that has been pre-rooted, ssh-enabled and my emergency sub firmware factory reset feature installed.
+A script to create custom firmware providing firmware for the k1 that has been pre-rooted, ssh-enabled and my emergency firmware factory reset feature installed.
+This is very minimal changes on top of the default firmware it is not to compete with the pre-rooted firmware from Destinal which includes Moonraker, Fluidd, etc

 **I WILL NOT BE HELD RESPONSIBLE IF YOU BRICK YOUR PRINTER - CREATING AND INSTALLING CUSTOM FIRMWARE IS RISKY**

 ## Why I did it?

 I mostly did this so I could iterate my Simple AF K1 Klipper project, because factory resetting, configuring WIFI, then enabling root takes at least 1 minute.
-With my `S51factoryreset` process it leaves the wifi configuration alone.
+With my `S58factoryreset` process it leaves the wifi configuration alone.

  I was considering packaging my Simple AF K1 Klipper as a firmware image, but I actually don't think that is such